Contracts & Legal

 • Fixed-price contracts with economic price adjustment (16.203): A FFP contract with economic price adjustment provides for upward and downward revision of the stated contract price upon the occurrence of specified contingencies.

-• Fixed-price incentive contracts (16.204): A FFP incentive contract is a fixed-price contract that provides for adjusting profit and establishing the final contract price by a formula based on the relationship of final negotiated total cost to total target cost.
+• Fixed-price incentive contracts (16.204): An FFP incentive contract is a fixed-price contract that adjusts profit and establishes the final contract price by a formula based on the relationship of the final negotiated total cost to the total target cost.

 • Fixed-price contracts with prospective price redetermination (16.205): A FFP with prospective price redetermination provides for the initial period of contract deliveries or performance, Prospective redetermination, at a stated time or times during the performance, of the price for subsequent periods of performance.